t-beigbeder/otvl_cabri/doc/intro.md

 Internally, Cabri makes use of [age](https://age-encryption.org/) technology whose specification can be found [here](https://github.com/C2SP/C2SP/blob/main/age.md).
-Many thanks to its author Filippo Valsorda!
+Many thanks to its author Filippo Valsorda and its contributors.

 Data encryption is incompatible with deduplication because the same content is never encrypted the same twice.